mohamedelatta/alx-low_level_programming/0x03-debugging/README.md

 3. Leap year
 mandatory
-This program converts a date to the day of year and determines how many days are left in the year, taking leap year into consideration
+This program converts a date to the day of year and determines how many days are left in the year, taking leap year into consideration.